lnvpn/lnvpn-web-app/README.md

-# LNVPN - A Very Different VPN - Privacy by Design - THE Bitcoin VPN
+# LNVPN – Privacy by Design – THE Bitcoin VPN, eSIM and SMS Service

 Select a country ➡️ Select duration ➡️ Pay with Lightning ➡️ Use your VPN